Title Banner

 On the paternal side of my family, James P. Keating and wife (Alice Cunningham) were of Irish descent, but living in Scotland.
 They arrived in Scotland about 1860.
 Six of ten sons and the only daughter moved to the Streator area of LaSalle County, Illinois, in the last quarter of the 19th century.
 My great grandparents were Edward Francis Keating and Mary Maria O'Neil.
 Edward's father was James P. Keating.

-I know very little about any ancestors with the surname of CAMP.
+I have very little accurate, documented information about any ancestors with the surname of CAMP.

 WEBSITE DEVELOPMENT PLANS

-I am interested in tracing the roots of all primary family branches within various international shores.
+I am interested in tracing the roots of all primary family branches within various international shores as well as the more recent descendent branches of my family tree.
 In the meantime, I hope that you enjoy and profit by your visit to this website.
 As time permits, it will eventually reference all the database that makes up Ancestral Footsteps In the Sands of Time.
 Data contained in this website is only for your personal use and not for publication.
+Please read the Terms of Use and Privacy Policy statement.
+For a dated list of recent additions to this website, you may click here.

 If you encounter any broken links, please report such errors to: